Daily calendar

 Make the daily layer easy to understand at first glance.

-Because broad timing language gives people a low-friction reason to return.
-It creates habit before they are ready for a personal subscription.
+Because broad timing language gives a low-friction way to notice the day without needing a personal chart first.

 What is the difference between public and member daily guidance?